Podcastindex-org/extractlv/README.md

 - - sudo pip3 install grpcio grpcio-tools googleapis-common-protos pycurl

 On a Raspiblitz things are easier since most of the above tools have already been installed:
+- Note: Some other optional packages pre-install the LibCurl libraries, but to make sure you have them install them anyway:
+- - sudo apt install libcurl4-gnutls-dev libcurl4-openssl-dev libcurl4-nss-dev
+- - export PYCURL_SSL_LIBRARY=nss
-- - sudo pip3 install grpcio grpcio-tools googleapis-common-protos
+- - sudo pip3 install grpcio grpcio-tools googleapis-common-protos pycurl
 - Note: Upgrade to latest grpcio just in case:
 - - sudo pip3 install --upgrade grpcio
 - From your home directory on the blitz, clone two Git Repos, and download the proto file you need: